 Human development during infancy and childhood.
 Emphasizes development and behavioral changes in the biological, cognitive and social cognitive domains.
 Includes physical, cognitive, emotional, language, moral, social and self-concept development.
 Examines culture as a context for development and behavior.
-Requires 12 hours of field experience.
+Requires 12 hours of service learning at a field placement.
 Prerequisite: PSYC-101.
 4 SH.